 What are Equity Derivatives?

 Equity derivatives are contracts whose value is linked to the value of the underlying asset, i.e., equity, and are usually used for hedging or speculation purposes.
-There are four main types of equity derivatives, namely – forwards and futures, options, warrants, and swaps.
+There are four main types of equity derivatives, namely – forwards and futures, optionsOptionsOptions are financial contracts which allow the buyer a right, but not an obligation to execute the contract.
+The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date., warrants, and swaps.

 Top 4 Types of Equity Derivatives